 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the A7R III and the A850 have been discontinued, but can regularly be found used on eBay.
+Both the A7R III and the A850 have been discontinued, but can regularly be found used on ebay.
 The A7R III was replaced by the Sony A7R IV, while the A850 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Sony A7R III Manual (free pdf) or the online Sony A850 Manual.
+Further information on the features and operation of the A7R III and A850 can be found, respectively, in the Sony A7R III Manual (free pdf) or the online Sony A850 Manual.